idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSMushyPorousFrictionMaterial.md

 where $f_l$ and $f_s$ are the liquid and solid fraction, the switching function is defined as $F_k = 0.5 * \operatorname{atan}(s (f_s - f_{s,crit}) / \pi)$ with $s=100$ and $f_{s,crit}=0.27$
 and $c_s = c / (\lambda)^2$ with $c = 180$ and the dendrite spacing is $\lambda$.
 By default, we set $\lambda = 10^{-4}$.
-However, this coefficient may be tunned by the user is experimentally meassured.
+However, this coefficient may be tuned by the user if experimental data is available.

 The Forchheimer coefficient is defined as follows: